Wangzhaoze/UTN_Mobile_Robotics/README.md

 - Localization based on Lidar and wheel odometry with the help of [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter#:~:text=Particle%20filters%2C%20or%20sequential%20Monte,processing%20and%20Bayesian%20statistical%20inference.)
 - [Fast_SLAM](http://robots.stanford.edu/papers/montemerlo.fastslam-tr.pdf).

 All these knowledge are simulated and verified on a robot simulation platform [Webots](https://cyberbotics.com/), which is of great help to understand the various formulas and concepts in the Simultaneous Localization And Mapping (SLAM) of mobile robots.
-Thanks to Prof.Wolfram Burgard and other teaching assistants, the reference solutions of exercises and slides are provided by them.
+Thanks to Prof. Dr. Wolfram Burgard and other teaching assistants, the reference solutions of exercises and slides are provided by them.

 ## 2. Webots Simulator